Over time we've recieved many of the same questions via email or social

 equal true strokes-gained values.
 As with regular strokes-gained, true

 strokes-gained requires a benchmark.
-For this we use the average performance in PGA Tour events in a given
+For this we use the

-season.
 (That is, the average true strokes-gained for all PGA Tour rounds in a season

 is zero.)
 Therefore, you would interpret a true strokes-gained number from a round in the 2018 season